ashpool/fartlek/README.md

 *Adafruit Arduino Trinket and an active buzzer*

-The Fartlek Machine will automatically generate a random iterval between 15 seconds and up to 2 minutes.
+The Fartlek Machine will automatically generate a random interval between 15 seconds and up to 2 minutes.
 Each interval begins with a series of beeps denoting the length of the interval.
 A short beep followed by a long beep indicates the end of the interval and a period of rest follows equally long as the interval.
 Then the process starts over.
 Beep beep!